(Published April 2013, last updated March 2026)

 From the church, a tunnel leads out to the Chemin de Croix—a path zigzagging up the side of the cliff to the château.
 At each turn of the pathway, a monument tells the story of Christ’s last days—from the Last Supper through to the resurrection.

-If you’ve had enough walking for one day, a funicular will take you from the lower town up to the château and back.
+If you’ve had enough walking for one day, a funicular will take you from the lower town up to the château, with a single ticket covering travel in both directions.

 Although the atmosphere can seem somewhat touristy and commercial today, the scene is not that different to a thousand years ago when it was home to innkeepers and traders.
 Perhaps today it is the ratio of pilgrims to tourists that has changed, rather than the number of visitors.